danskan/bitcoin_data_exploration/README.md

 # bitcoin_data_exploration
-A Deep Dive Into the Physics of Bitcoin
+A Deep Dive Into the Physics of Bitcoin: Using Common Data Science Tools in Python